About Our Permanent Art

 Displays intended to further a political agenda will not be permitted.
 The opportunity to exhibit work at the Town Hall Library is open to any artist living in Wisconsin.
 Preference is given first to Waukesha County residents and, in particular, those who live in the Town of Merton.
 Artists interested in having their work displayed should visit the Library to determine if their work is a good match for the space available.

-For more information, contact the User Services Librarian.
+For more information, contact the Adult Services Librarian.